-The most popular attraction in Fuzhou is indisputably Gushan - the Drum Hill, resting on the northern shores of Minjiang River.
+The popular attraction in Fuzhou is indisputably Gushan - the Drum Hill, resting on the northern shores of Minjiang River.
 A massive natural rock formation in the shape of a drum is perched at the hilltop, where it simulates the percussion effect during a downpour.

 Visitors can hike up the mountain, absorbing the stunning scenery and pristine natural landscape surrounding the 1,800-meter long trail.

 Located in the northwest of the city, West Lake Park sprawls over an area of 45 hectares, while its pristine lake occupies about 30 hectares.
 The park shelters beautiful gardens, islets and bridges.